memo

 >>> p = Parser()

-We declare a "command handler" function url2html and register it:
+We declare a command handler function url2html and register it:

->>> def url2html(parser, s, cmdname, usages):
+>>> def url2html(parser, s, cmdname, mentions, context):

 ... print("[DEBUG] url2html() got %r" % s)